gerin98/Alarm/README.md

 ## About Alarm ##

+**Alarm** is a intuitive clock application featuring soothing nature sounds.
+Easily set an alarm, timer or simply check the time with **Alarm's** beautiful and easy to use design.

 ## Features ##

 - Simple Material Design Clock Application with an Alarm clock and Timer
 - Intuitive controls to start, stop, reset timer and start, stop, snooze alarm
 - 8 different alarm sounds to choose from
 - Notifications sent when alarm goes off
+- Adjust snooze length

 ## Android Target Version ##